The Live Adventures of the Waterboys

 The Live Adventures of the Waterboys is a concert recording, released by The Waterboys in 1998.
 Mike Scott refers to this album as an "unofficial release" or bootleg recording, but praises the recording period as a "classic" period for the Waterboys.
-Most of the live songs on The Live Adventures... indeed already appeared on the bootlegs A Golden Day (1991) and Born To Be Together (1992).
+Most of the live songs on The Live Adventures... had already appeared on the bootlegs A Golden Day (1991) and Born To Be Together (1992).
 It is the only Waterboys album on which member Guy Chambers appears.

 According to Scott, the album was put out by New Millennium Communications (NMC).
 Scott claims that New Millennium stopped paying royalties to the band but continued to sell the album.
 The album is not listed on the band's own discography.

 The Waterboys released another, entirely official, live album, Karma to Burn, through Scott's own record label, Puck records, in 2005.